MemInsight: Autonomous Memory Augmentation for LLM Agents

 Hence, in this paper we introduce an autonomous memory augmentation approach, \mymethod, which empowers LLM agents to identify critical information within the data and proactively propose effective attributes for memory enhancements.
 This is analogous to the human processes of attentional control and cognitive updating, which involve selectively prioritizing relevant information, filtering out distractions, and continuously refreshing the mental workspace with new and pertinent data~\cite{himem,myagent}.

 \mymethod autonomously generates augmentations that encode both relevant semantic and contextual information for memory.
 These augmentations facilitate the identification of memory components pertinent to various tasks.
-Accordingly, \mymethod can improve memory retrieval by leveraging relevant attributes of memory, thereby supporting autonomous LLM agent adaptability and self-evolution.

-Our contributions can be summarized as follows: \begin{itemize} \item We propose a structured autonomous approach that adapts LLM agents' memory representations while preserving context across extended conversations for various tasks. \item We design and apply memory retrieval methods that leverage the generated memory augmentations to filter out irrelevant memory while retaining key historical insights. \item Our promising empirical findings demonstrate the effectiveness of \mymethod on several tasks: conversational recommendation, question answering, and event summarization. \end{itemize}
+Accordingly, \mymethod can improve memory retrieval by leveraging relevant attributes of memory, thereby supporting autonomous LLM agent adaptability and self-evolution. \\ \\ Our contributions can be summarized as follows: \begin{itemize} \item We propose a structured autonomous approach that adapts LLM agents' memory representations while preserving context across extended conversations for various tasks. \item We design and apply memory retrieval methods that leverage the generated memory augmentations to filter out irrelevant memory while retaining key historical insights. \item Our promising empirical findings demonstrate the effectiveness of \mymethod on several tasks: conversational recommendation, question answering, and event summarization. \end{itemize}